-Chances are, you were offered something called Mortgage Life Insurance by the bank when you purchased your home.
+Chances are, you were offered something called mortgage life insurance by the bank when you purchased your last home.
 Even if you weren’t, you’ve probably received something in the mail telling you how much you need it.
-I get probably two or three of these letters per month and always laugh as I toss them in the trash.
-Plenty of people must be buying it to justify all the advertising, but for the life of me I can’t see why.
-These policies are seriously flawed to the point of being a rip-off (maybe even worse than child life insurance, another worthless product).
+I got probably two or three of these letters every month during my first year of home ownership and always laughed as I tossed them in the trash.
+Plenty of people must be buying it to justify all the advertising, but for the life of me I can’t figure out why.
+These policies are seriously flawed to the point of being a rip-off.

 What Is Mortgage Life Insurance?